-This Wednesday, October 27 is National Mentoring Day.
-And that reminds me of the famous book by Robert Kiyosaki, “Rich Dad Poor Dad.”
-In the book, the author tells about his two “father figures.”
+This post originally “came out” October 27, 2021 for National Mentoring Day.
+And we’re bringing it back for Father’s Day 2022.
+Both holidays remind me of the famous book by Robert Kiyosaki, “Rich Dad Poor Dad.”
+In it, the author tells about his two “father figures.”

 Cue the 1987 George Michael flashback. 🙂